aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 ![](./images/twentyTaxaNjplotExercise.gif "Twenty OTU unscaled tree shown in NJplot")

-## <a name="fromPhylogenyQuestionToAnswer"></a>Phylogeny from initial sequences to answering a question
+## <a name="fromPhylogenyQuestionToAnswer"></a>Phylogeny from initial sequences to answering a question: considering phylogenetic analysis as a standard statistical analysis

 ### Learning Objectives

-After having been shown the demonstrations, and carried out the exercises, listed below, you will hopefully have a better idea about how different tools used in phylogenetic analysis can be linked together to go from having a question of interest, to addressing/informing an answer to that question.
+After having been shown the demonstration, and carried out the exercise, listed below, you will hopefully have a better idea about how common parts of a 'typical' phylogenetic analysis have parallels to common features of a general, typical, statistical analysis.

-### <a name="fromPhylogenyQuestionToAnswerConceptDemoDogRabies"></a>"Concept" demonstration: from substantive question to an answer using North African dog rabies viruses
+### <a name="fromPhylogenyQuestionToAnswerConceptDemoDogRabies"></a>Demonstration: from substantive question to an answer using North African dog rabies viruses

 Sequences are taken from [this paper](http://www.plospathogens.org/article/info%3Adoi%2F10.1371%2Fjournal.ppat.1001166) published Open Access in [PLoS Pathogens](http://www.plospathogens.org/) (PubMed ID:[21060816](http://www.ncbi.nlm.nih.gov/pubmed/21060816)), which analyses the possible influence of human activity on spread of rabies virus amongst endemic dog populations in North Africa.